instrumentisto/rust-incubator/3_ecosystem/3_10_threads/README.md

 - `Producer` is a separate thread, which continuously generates square matrixes of random `u8` elements and size `4096`.
 - `Consumer` is a separate thread, which takes a generated matrix, counts sum of all its elements and prints the sum to STDOUT.
 - There are only 1 `Producer` and 2 `Consumer`s.
 - Counting sum of matrix elements should be parallelized.

+## Questions

+After completing everything above, you should be able to answer (and understand why) the following questions:
+- What is concurrency?
+What is parallelism?
+How do they relate to each other and how do they differ?
+- How parallelism is represented in [Rust]?
+Which are common crates for using it?
+- What are the main ways of threads synchronization in [Rust]?
+Which advantages and disadvantages does each one have?
+What are the use-cases for each one?